Vikas-Sony/Text_generation/README.md

      This project is like an experiment and we will try to build various types of texts and see in what field we can apply our method and in what it will give poor results?
 Hopefully, in the end , we will have some mindset on where to use it.
      So, with this lets start our project.

-     We will use transfer learning for the task.
-I have just completed listening to the fastai course and so, we will be using fastai library which is build upon pytorch and is considerably easy to use.
-Some of the code will be taken from the fast.ai course by Jeremy Howard(which is great by the way).
+We will be using transfer learning for the task 'cause it would be easier and more accurate.
+I have just finished fast.ai course by Jeremy Howard(which is great by the way) and so wanted to use fastai in a project.
+So, some of the code will be taken from one of the lecture from the course.